-- Initial non determinism, due to the initial conditions.
-This occurs when the initial state y_0 is not completely specified but is only known to belong to a set Y_0 . - Continuous step non determinism, due to the activities.
-As we have discussed, activities represented by differential inclusions are always non deterministic.
-In the following chapter we will also discuss special class of non linear differential equations that are non deterministic (because non Lipschitz). - Discrete step non determinism, due to the guards.
-This occurs when there exists two edges $e' = (\ell, g{e'}, j{e'}, \ell')$ and $e'' = (\ell, g{e''}, j{e''}, \ell'')$ exiting from the same location l and whose guards have a non null intersection, i.e.,
+- Initial nondeterminism, due to the initial conditions.
+This occurs when the initial state y_0 is not completely specified but is only known to belong to a set Y_0 . - Continuous step nondeterminism, due to the activities.
+As we have discussed, activities represented by differential inclusions are always nondeterministic.
+In the following chapter we will also discuss special class of nonlinear differential equations that are nondeterministic (because not Lipschitz). - Discrete step nondeterminism, due to the guards.
+This occurs when there exists two edges e1 = (l, g_i, j_i, l') and e2 = (l, g2, j2, l'') exiting from the same location l and whose guards have a non-null intersection, i.e.,

-$$g{e'} \cap g{e''} \neq \emptyset$$ .
+$$g_1 \cap g_2 \neq \emptyset.$$

-3This is the particular form of the jump identity function for automata with inputs; such a jump function is usually omitted in the graph.
+2This is the particular form of the jump identity function for automata with inputs; such a jump function is usually omitted in the graph.

-In this case from location l if the continuous state x belongs to $g{e'} \cap g{e''}$ either event e' or event e'' may occur.
+In this case from location l if the continuous state x belongs to $g_1 \cap g_2$ either event e_1 or event e_2 may occur.

 - Non determinism between continuous and discrete step.
-Assume that while in location l , the current continuous state x reaches the guard of an output edge e: this means that event e may occur.
-If however, the invariant allows the continuous step to proceed, i.e., $x+f{\ell}(x)dt \in I{\ell}$, it may also be possible to remain in location l . - Non determinism of the jump function.
+Assume that while in location l_i, the current continuous state x(t) reaches the guard of an output edge e_k: this means that event e may occur.
+If however, the invariant allows the continuous step to proceed, i.e., x + f_i(x)dt ∈ I_i, it may also be possible to remain in location l_i. - Non determinism of the jump function.
 This is due to jumps, when they are described by relations, as opposed to functions.

-Evolution of a hybrid automaton
+Evolution of hybrid automata